|Tweets by @GSA_Music|

 - performances in the community throughout the year

-Students who opt for Music in Year 8 as their Performing Arts choice, receive two periods of teaching.
+Students who opt for Music at the end of Year 8 as their Performing Arts choice, receive two periods of teaching in Year 9.

 BTEC Music Technology

-The department offers BTEC Level 2 Music Technology and consistently achieves a 100% pass rate in this subject.
+The department currently offers BTEC Level 2 Music Technology and RSL Technology and Composition courses.
+Units include:

 The Department follows the AQA course that develops students' performing, composing and listening skills in a flexible and creative way.
 Students work both in groups and individually on their instrument or voice.
 They learn to perfect performances from a variety of styles over the duration of the course and they learn to record these to a professional standard.
 Students also compose pieces using Music Technology and their own instruments.
 Students will also prepare for a listening exam by studying a variety of western and non-western musical styles.
 This is a fast paced course that prepares the students for A Level Music or Music Technology.